bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Rain
+- Cloudy
 - 92% humidity
 - 11 mph wind
 - 88% cloud cover
-- 54 AQI 🟨
+- 55 AQI 🟨
 - 0.26 inches of rain in the past 24 hours
-- 0.07 inches of rain expected in the next 48 hours
+- 0.69 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>